fedyarov/fedyarov.github.io/FIRST.md

 In video proof in the original article step 7 lead to connman crash.

+## Key points from the original article
+1. To trigger the vulnerability connman dnsproxy needs to cache truncated DNS response and then this somehow lead to `NULL` or emptry `""` string in `lookup` pointer which lead to memory corruption and SIGSEGV.

-**Observations about the original steps and video proof**
+## Observations about key points and video proof
+**1. There is no memory corruptions or somethink bad if `dnsproxy.c:cache_update` doesn't executed well**

+If it's UDP event or TCP event than DNS reply will be forwarded as is to client in `dnsproxy.c:forward_dns_reply` when `cache_update` will be called to add DNS responce to cache.

-1. Running of PoC python script with `--truncate 254` cannot lead to add tricky DNS response to connman dnsproxy cache
+**2. Running of PoC python script with `--truncate 254` cannot lead to add tricky DNS response to connman dnsproxy cache**

 `--truncate 254` is incorrect value because we cut too much bytes from DNS response and `dnsproxy.c:parse_responce` return -EINVAL because we missing 3 bytes to pass the condition
 ```